kstenerud/dogma/dogma_v1.md

 * [`bits`](#bits): A set of possible bit sequences of arbitrary length.
 * [`conditions`](#condition): True or false assertions about the current state.
-* Numeric types that may be used in calculations or converted to a representations in bits.
+* Numeric types that may be used in calculations and can be converted to a representations in bits.
 There are two primary forms:
   - Singular value type [`number` and its invariants `sinteger` and `uinteger`](#number).
   - Number set type [`numbers` and its invariants `sintegers` and `uintegers`](#numbers).
 * `expression`: Used for special situations like the [`eod` function](#eod-function).

-Types become relevant when calling [functions](#functions), which have restrictions on what types they accept and return.
-Also, [repetition](#repetition) amounts are restricted to the [`uintegers`](#numbers) type.
+Types become relevant in certain contexts, particularly when calling [functions](#functions) (which have restrictions on what types they accept and return).

-Custom types may be invented (or further invariants defined) when the standard types are insufficient (such as in the [unicode function](#unicode-function)), provided their textual representation doesn't cause parsing ambiguities with the Dogma document encoding.
+Custom types may be invented (or further invariants defined) when the standard types are insufficient (such as in the [unicode function](#unicode-function)), provided their textual representation doesn't cause parsing ambiguities with the Dogma grammar.

 ### Bits